ansible-community/meetup/docs/ansible_meetup_strategy.md

 1. Code of Conduct (CoC)

-Strict adherence to the Ansible Community Code of Conduct is mandatory for all participants (organizers, sponsors, attendees).
-The organizer must announce the CoC contact person at every event.
+Strict adherence to the [Ansible Code of Conduct](https://docs.ansible.com/ansible/devel/community/code_of_conduct.html) is mandatory for all participants (organizers, sponsors, attendees).
+The organizer MUST announce the CoC contact person at every event, for example as part of the introduction.

 2. Non-Commercial Rule